Justice-Through-Code/spring_2022/lessons/06_bootcamp_logic/06_bootcamp_logic.md

     * Get comfortable with using both single equals signs (`=`) and double equals signs (`==`)
     * Use `True`/`False` logic with all primitive data types
 2. Combine logical operations into compound statements with `and`, `or`, and `not`
 3. Feel comfortable with [**conditional statements**](https://realpython.com/python-conditional-statements/), and be able to use them to control how code runs
     * Use `if`,`elif`, and `else` to control code flow
     * Get comfy with syntax for conditional statements (colons, indenting)
     * Get some experience with nested conditional statements
     * Using conditional statements with user input
-4. Feel comfortable using `assert()` to check whether a certain condition is true before the rest of your code runs

 ## 1. Logical Operators

 **What is logic in python?**
 * There is really only one question that logic answers, *True or False?*
 * Every single logical operation in python gives us an output of either `True` or `False` as a Boolean variable.
 * We can use this logic to *test* things in python, and have our code depend on these `True` or `False` answers.

 ### Numeric logic (math comparisons)

 Math might be the most intuitive place to start learning logic.
 In python, we can ask whether certain **comparisons** of strings and floats are true or not.

 For example, this code asks whether `1` is greater than `0`
 ```python